| Tuva

 nude from here.
 What can I say, I was born nude and sometimes miss those hot

 summery days in California, just me my shoes and a running hose.
+I think the mosquitoes are

 taking a break for a while to watch the sunset.
 We are back from Nogan-Khol